Saifadin/react-loading-delay/readme.md

 <LoadingDelay check={loading} delay={3000}>
   {({ isLoading, isDelaying }) => {
-    if (isLoading) return 'Data still loading';
     if (isDelaying) return 'UI being delayed';
+    if (isLoading) return 'Data still loading after delay';
     return 'Loading and delay done';
   }}
 </LoadingDelay>
 ```

-So what happens here is that while the `check` prop is `true`, the delay won't be starting.
-The passed down prop named `isLoading` will mirror the check passed into the component, meanwhile `isDelaying` will return `true`.
+So what happens here is when the value passed in the `check` prop is `true`, the delay will be initiated.
+The passed down prop named `isLoading` will mirror this value passed into the component, meanwhile `isDelaying` will return `true`.

-When `check` changes from `true` to `false` the delay will be initiated and `isDelaying` will change to `false` as soon as the delay is over.
-The moment this prop is `false` you should render your UI with the successfully fetched data.
+When the delay is over, `isDelaying` will be returned as `false` and the content of the child function will be re-rendered.

-This package does not take care of fetching data, it is just facilitating a small delay for the UI to prevent pesky flickers in the UI.
+This package does not take care of fetching data, it is just facilitating a small delay for the UI to prevent pesky flickers.

 ## Example with [Apollo Client](https://www.apollographql.com/docs/react/)